dash0hq/dash0-examples/opentelemetry-collector/tail-sampling/README.md

 2. Match the probabilistic-sampling policy group due to policy.group attribute
 3. Sample 50% of traces based on probabilistic sampling
 4. **Note**: Run this script multiple times to observe the sampling behavior - approximately half of the traces will be sampled

-## Policy Type Limitations

-### Composite Policies and Policy Groups

-**Important**: The `composite` policy type cannot be used with policy group isolation.

-Composite policies use OR logic to evaluate multiple sub-policies (e.g., sample if trace has error OR high latency OR specific service).
-However, the OTel Collector's tail sampling processor does not allow nesting a `composite` policy inside an `and` policy's sub-policies.
-This means you cannot combine:
-- `policy.group` attribute check (to isolate the policy group)
-- With a `composite` policy (for OR logic between conditions)

-**Workaround**: If you need composite policy behavior, you must choose between:
-1. Policy group isolation (using `and` policies as shown in this example)
-2. Composite OR logic (which will apply to all traces, not just a specific policy group)

-This example prioritizes policy group isolation to demonstrate clear separation between different sampling strategies.